Docs

 Copy this example dataset into a file called sample.json to use in this hello world example.

-In this example, there is one employee. employees includes id and skills.
+In this example, there is 1 employee. employees must include an id.

 {